 The result is what you see here.
-As a result of prayer, I was able to come up with a way that streamlined the lessons and created a worktext of sorts, with the original directions and copywork presented with places directly adjoining for the child to complete the work.
-All you have to do is print it out and hand it out.
+As an answer to prayer, I was able to come up with a way that streamlined the lessons and created a worktext of sorts, with the original directions and copywork presented with places directly adjoining for the child to complete the work.
 The instructions are included in each page - no extra searching, no lugging around a teacher's manual, no loss due to distraction between the printed page and the actual work.